Évrard Titon du Tillet: Biography

 Of Scottish origin, Évrard Titon du Tillet was the son of Maximilien Titon de Villegenon, seigneur d'Ognon, a secretary of the King and general manager of the armories under Louis XIV.
 He studied law before his father obliged him to embrace a military career.
-He was already a "captain of dragoons" at the age of twenty, when unfortunately for him, the long-awaited peace prevented him from advancing his career.
+He was already a "captain of dragoons" at the age of twenty, when the long-awaited peace prevented him from advancing his career.
 He then purchased the sinecure of maître d'hôtel to the thirteen-year-old duchess of Burgundy, the future mother of Louis XV.
 Alas, in 1712, the Dauphine died of measles, and Titon du Tillet was unemployed for the second time.
 He was, however, soon named a provincial commissioner of war.